This is a Philco radio from 1942 that receives AM and shortwave radio.

 Thank you to Dave at Dave’s TV for restoring the electronics.
 He repaired the broken dial cord, installed new (updated) capacitors, cleaned the chassis, and made sure everything was working properly.
 He also installed a new outlet cord.

-The color and sheen came out great, and the owner gave the best complement a restorer would want to hear – “it looks like you would expect it to”.
+The finish came out great, and the owner gave the best complement a restorer would want to hear – “it looks like you would expect it to”.

 This Philco radio was restored for a Copake NY client.